stefankueng/demohelper/src/ReadMe.txt

-ShowHelper: a small application for presentations
+DemoHelper: a small application for presentations